Excel COUNTIF Example (Table of Contents)

 Syntax of COUNTIF Example in Excel

-Range = It is the range which we need to select from where we will be getting the count.
+Range = The range we need to select from where we will be getting the count.

 Criteria = Criteria should be any exact word or number which we need to count.